 Searching: No Search Term , Filtered By Category: "Payments", Category: "Credit Cards", Category: "Financial", Category: "Invoicing", Category: "Mobile"

-Ten APIs have been added to the ProgrammableWeb directory in categories including Cryptocurrency, Payments, and Project Management.
-Highlights include a low latency, high performance email service from SparkPost to its European customers, and AWS X-Ray SDKS.
+Thirteen APIs have been added to the ProgrammableWeb directory in categories including Messaging, Payments, and Shipping.
+Highlights include an unofficial Google News API and an API for enabling applications to accept Bitcoin payments.
 Here's a rundown of the latest additions.

 TransferWise, provider of borderless money transfer solutions, has announced the release of an open API.
 The company believes that exposing their API to more developers will accelerate the rate at which tools are developed that meet the needs of consumers.

 BBVA launched a Banking as a Service platform in Europe before regulations all but compelled such platforms.
 It is ahead of the curve in the US as well.
 The company has moved the BBVA Open Platform out of beta, and ready for production environments for uses in the US.
 The platform is API-based.

 Reloadly announces the official release of its mobile top up API service that’s designed exclusively for developers.
 The API enables developers to add airtime and some other mobile operator services to their applications in the program language they already use with just few lines of code.